dortania/OpenCore-Install-Guide/ktext.md

 * Supported version: 0.6.7

-This section is for gathering miscellaneous files for booting macOS, we do expect you to know your hardware well before starting and hopefully made a Hackintosh before as we won't be deep diving in here.
+This section is for gathering miscellaneous files for booting macOS, we do expect you to know your hardware well before starting and hopefully made a hackintosh before as we won't be deep diving in here.

 > What's the best way to figure out if my hardware is supported?

-See the [**Hardware Limitations page**](macos-limits.md) for some better insight into what macOS requires to boot, hardware support between Clover and OpenCore are quite similar.
+See the [**Hardware Limitations page**](macos-limits.md) for some better insight into what macOS requires to boot.
+Hardware support between Clover and OpenCore are quite similar.

 > What are some ways to figure out what hardware I have?

-See the page before: [Finding your hardware](./find-hardware.md)
+See the page before: [Finding your hardware](./find-hardware.md).

 ## Firmware Drivers

 Firmware drivers are drivers used by OpenCore in the UEFI environment.
-They're mainly required to boot a machine, either by extending OpenCore's patching ability or showing you different types of drives in the OpenCore picker(ie. HFS drives).
+They're mainly required to boot a machine, either by extending OpenCore's patching ability or showing you different types of drives in the OpenCore picker (i.e. HFS drives).

-* **Location Note**: These files **must** be placed under `EFI/OC/Drivers/`
+* **Location Note**: These files **must** be placed under `EFI/OC/Drivers/`.

 ### Universal